This is our final video 'The Secrets of Mr Myles'.

 What kind of media institution might distribute your media product and why?

-Our company logo is ‘Fast Forward Productions’.
-A production company is a company who creates the film.
-Some of the responsibilities a production company does are: finding a director, actor, managing budgeting and managing scheduling
+company is a company who creates the film.
+Some of the responsibilities a production company does are: finding a

 To make a film, the media institutions would need money in order to make the films such as ours.
 To receive that money, they may receive sponsors or investors which hopes to make a profits.
 Some media institutions may even fund raise for their film.
 If a film becomes very successful in the public after distributing, media institutions may receive more sponsors who may pay for more advertising which would cause the film to have more success.
 For example, The Inbetweeners Movie is a low budget film and only started adverting on channel 4.
 After the trailers was successful with the audience, they started to receives sponsors and they managed to advertise to even more channels like ITV which increased the film’s success.